corda/samples-java/Features/logging-cordapp/README.md

 ```

 When the nodes run you'll see the log entries in json on STDOUT, and you'll also be able to see the node's json log files in each folder.
+This logging configuration will add a new file that you can view.

 ```shell
 cat ./build/nodes/PartyA/logs/node.json